There are several forms of resolution available, depending on the nature of the incident and the time of the academic

 College Officials may also receive notice (in all or in part) of the outcomes when there is a legitimate educational reason for such notice, such as when the College Official’s role is necessary for enforcement of the sanction(s).

 The College offers the opportunity to appeal student conduct Administrative Hearing, Panel Hearing and Investigative Resolution outcomes.
 Sanctions are in effect while an appeal is being considered, unless otherwise stated in writing by the Dean of Students.
 An appeal is not a re-hearing of the case, but an evaluation of whether the ground(s) for an appeal are present and should alter the outcome of the case.
 Not participating in a conduct process is not grounds for an appeal.
-Appeals may be requested based only on one or both of the following grounds:
+Appeals may be requested based only on one or all of the following grounds:

 - College procedures were not followed, and the deviance would substantially alter the outcome(s) of the case;